open-learning/git4ol/README.md

 Could not apply ae23fe00f8e0645eda0c42f015d026b98b25b047...
 Unordered  Lists
 ```

 Since the changes we've done to `README.md` collide with later changes we'll have to solve the conflict.
+We're going to use [`git mergetool`](http://www.git-scm.com/docs/git-mergetool):

 > **note**
 >
-> [`git mergetool`](http://www.git-scm.com/docs/git-mergetool) is not the only way conflicts can be solved, but it is usually the easiest one (if you have a `mergetool` configured)
+> [`git mergetool`](http://www.git-scm.com/docs/git-mergetool) is not the only way conflicts can be solved, but it is usually the easiest one to use (if you have a `mergetool` configured)

 ```shell
 author@shell:~/mock$ git mergetool